A Fused Gaussian Process Model for Very Large Spatial Data: Inference

 To minimize the negative log-likelihood function $l_Z(\bftheta)$, iterative algorithms are devised.
 For example, as suggested in \cite{Chu2014}, the matrix $\K$ is parametrized via its eigendecomposition and then a two-step iterative algorithm can be carried out.
+Their theoretical results show that the parameters can be estimated consistently under certain regularity conditions.
 First, $l_Z(\bftheta)$ is minimized with respect to the eigenvectors of $\bK$ for a fixed $(\bfbeta, \tau^2, \gamma)$ using a Newton-Raphson-type algorithm on a Stiefel manifold \citep{Peng2009}.
 Second, with fixed eigenvectors of $\bK$, $l_Z(\bftheta)$ is minimized with respect to the remaining parameters.
 Another technique to minimize $l_Z(\bftheta)$ is to treat random effects as ``missing data'', and the expectation-maximization (EM) algorithm \citep{Dempster1977} can be implemented.
 To devise the EM algorithm for the FGP, the random vector $\bfeta$ is treated as ``missing data''.
 Let $\bftheta_t$ denote the parameters at the $t$-th iteration.
 In the expectation step (E-step), the conditional expectations and covariance matrix for $\bfeta$ given the data $\Z$ and parameter estimates $\boldtheta_t$ are derived, respectively: